Schamper/xbox-remote-power/README.md

 - Live device ID of your Xbox One (not always needed)

 To find the IP of your Xbox, go to Settings -> Network -> Advanced settings.
-To find your Live console ID, go to Settings -> Device -> Console info.
+To find your Live console ID, go to Settings -> System -> Console info.
 NOTE: It's probably a good idea to keep this information a secret!

 If you want to use this over the internet, you'll also need port 5050 forwarded to your Xbox One.